stfwi/redstonepen/documentation/redstone-logic-control/readme.md

 R = TIV2(20, Y) # Pulse every 20 ticks if Y is ON, reset if Y is OFF.
 ```

+Note that the accepted minimum interval is 3 game ticks, so that the
+output is distinguishable with one redstone tick resolution.

 ##### Signal Counters

 Counters are, similar to timers, *instances* with an internal state